 The Timex Sinclair 1000 was a joint venture between Sinclair, the UK computer manufacturer, and Timex, best known as a maker of wristwatches.
 The Timex Sinclair 1000 was an Americanized version of the ZX81.
 Timex replaced the RF modulator with a version suitable for use in North America, added an additional 1 KB of RAM and added additional shielding, as the FCC was very strict about computer emissions in the early 1980s.
 It used a television as a display and a standard cassette recorder for storage.

 The ZX81, introduced in March 1981, had been extremely successful in the UK.
-Timex initially sold its own version of the ZX81 under license, but introduced the TS 1000 in July 1982, priced at $99, and launched a price war.
+Timex initially sold a 1K version of the ZX81 under license, but introduced the slightly enhanced TS 1000 in July 1982, priced at $99, and launched a price war.

 It was demand for computers that caused the video game crash of 1983, but it’s noteworthy that in November 1983, the average street price of a Timex Sinclair 1000 was half that of the fading Atari 2600 game console.